-Anesthesiology (EP, L) Pediatrics (EP, L)
+(EP, L) Pediatrics (EP, L

-Dermatology (L) Preventive Medicine (L)
+(L) Preventive Medicine (L

-Family Practice (A, EP, L) Psychiatry (A, EP, L)
+(EP) Psychiatry (A, EP, L

-Flexible (EP) Surgery (EP, L)
+(A, EP, L) Surgery (EP, L

-Internal Medicine (A, EP, L)
+(A, EP, L) Transitional (EP

-Obstetrics and Gynecology (A, EP, L) A-Amarillo
+(A, EP, L) A-Amarillo

-Ophthalmology (L) EP-EI Paso
+(L) EP-El Paso

-Orthopaedic Surgery (L) L-Lubbock
+(EP, L) L-Lubbock

+(L) (EP) (A, EP, L) (A, EP, L) (A, EP, L) (L)

-46 GENERAL REQUIREMENTS FOR APPOINTMENTS
+48 GENERAL REQUIREMENTS FOR APPOINTMENTS

-All applicants are required to be graduates of a medical school accredited by the Council on Medical Education of the American Medical Association or from a medical school listed in the World Directory of Medical Schools published by the World Health Organization.
-Graduates of foreign medical schools must be certified by the Educational Council for Foreign Medical Graduates or have a full and unrestricted license to practice medicine in a state or territory, or complete a "Fifth Pathway" in accord with the requirements as outlined by the Liaison Committee on Graduate Medical Education of the AMA.
-(See Directory of Residency Training Programs, American Medical Association, Chicago, III., 1981-82) While residents are not required to hold an unrestricted medical license, they are urged to obtain one within the first two years if they intend to complete a residency program at Texas Tech University Health Sciences Center, However, housestaff who do not hold such a Texas License must apply for an Institutional Permit and register annually with the Texas State Board of Medical Examiners.
+All applicants are required to be graduates of a medical school accredited by the Council on Medical Education of the American Medical Association or from a medical school listed in the World Directory of Medical Schools published by the World Health Organization, Graduates of foreign medical schools must be certified by the Educational Council for Foreign Medical Graduates or have a full and unrestricted license to practice medicine in a state or territory, or complete a "Fifth Pathway" in accordance with the requirements as outlined by the Liaison Committee on Graduate Medical Education of the AMA.
+(See Directory of Residency Training Programs, American Medical Association, Chicago, IL (1981-82).
+While residents are not required to hold an unrestricted medical license. they are urged to obtain one within the first two years if they intend to complete a residency program at Texas Tech University Health Sciences Center.
+However, housestaff who do not hold such a Texas License must apply for an Institutional Permit and register annually with the Texas State Board of Medical Examiners.
 This may be done through the Office of Graduate Medical Education at the time of beginning service and thereafter on or before the expiration date.

-APPOINTMENT INFORMATION FOR RESIDENCIES AND FELLOWSHIPS
+APPLICATION INFORMATION FOR RESIDENCIES AND FELLOWSHIPS